neilghosh/neilghosh.github.io/_drafts/2022-03-20-hosting-grpc-service-in-google-cloud-run.md

   });
 }
 ```
-Now that we have added the service `doPing` which, lets add an implementation.
+Now that we have added the service `doPing`, lets add an implementation.

 ```
 function doPing(call, callback) {